bitmark-inc/bitmark-sdk-doc/source/includes/_action.md

 ```

+If the receiver decides to accept the bitmark, the countersignature is generated and make the transfer action take effect.
+The status of the bitmark will change from `offering` to `transferring`.
+The

 ```go
 params := sdk.Bitmark.NewTransferResponseParams(bitmark, sdk.Bitmark.Accpet)
 params.Sign(receiver)
 txId, _ := sdk.Bitmark.Respond(params)
 ```

-> Receiver wants to reject the bitmark transfer offer
+### Reject the transfer offer

 ```javascript
 let params = Bitmark.newTransferResponseParams(bitmark, response = RESPONSE_TYPE.REJECT);